 PRESS DIGEST - Wall Street Journal - Dec 31

-Dec 31 - The following are the top stories in the Wall Street Journal on Monday.
+Dec 31 (Reuters) - The following were the top stories in The Wall Street Journal on Friday.
 Reuters has not verified these stories and does not vouch for their accuracy.